web20opensource/web20opensource.github.io/README.md

 https://github.com/udacity/mws-restaurant-stage-3
 Loo the README notes on how to launch the server

+### Replace all instances of heroku server to your localhost and port
+Look for https://udacity-mws-server.herokuapp.com and replace for http://localhost:1337

 ### Install FrontEnd project - Restaurant Reviews
 Download this project and extract it from